ksgwxfan/climate-parser/README.md

   * add fixed digits for all values in reports (so `52` would display as `52.0`; `1.1` would show up as `1.10`), increasing readability
 * I know I need to comment more in the code
 * Include help() docstrings for each individual function
+* Include least-snowiest years in year functions
+* Add ranks to month and year Stats functions
+* Add/check threshold to stat functions?
+* reduce redundancy of metclmt compiling by checking if I can remove the threshold bools

 [&#8679; back to Contents](#contents)